microsoft/DirectML/docs/CompVis_Stable_Diffusion_Instructions.md

 ```

 ### Hardware Requirement
-Since it is still necessary for the entire model to fit within the GPU memory while executing.
-An ideal GPU to run this model with should have 8GB of VRAM available.
+Since the entire model must fit within GPU memory while executing, the GPU should have at least 8GB of VRAM available to run this model.
 Here are a few examples:
 - NVIDIA GeForce RTX 2070 or later
 - AMD Radeon RX 6500 XT (8GB) or later
 - Intel Arc A750 Graphics or later

 ## Downloading the Model

-We first need to download the model from Hugging Face.
-You need an account at Hugging Face, so if you haven't done so, now is the time.
-Once you've set up a Hugging Face account, go generate an access token (just follow their instruction in the web site).
+We first need to download the model from Hugging Face, for which you need an account.
+So if you haven't created one, now is the time.
+Once you've set up a Hugging Face account, generate an access token (just follow their instructions in the web site).

 Once you have the account and an access token, authenticate yourself in a terminal or powershell console by running the following command.